ISON in memoriam;- Karl Battrams has written a

 rocks for many a year but efforts by Pip Richards of the

-Sustainable Trust are underway to achieve a eventual reinstatement in
+Sustainable Trust are well underway to achieve a eventual reinstatement in

 its original condition.